adaltas/node-csv-docs/src/md/parse/options/on_record.md

 ---
 title: Option on_record
-navtitle: transform
+navtitle: on_record
-description: Option "transform" alter a record before producing it.
+description: Option "on_record" alter a record before producing it.
 keywords: ['csv', 'parse', 'options', 'transform', 'alter', 'filter', 'field']
 sort: 4
 ---

-# Option `transform`
+# Option `on_record`

-The `transform` option provide an option to alter and filter records.
+The `on_record` option provide an option to alter and filter records.
 It expect a function which receives the record and a context as arguments and which returns the new altered record or nothing if the record is to be filtered.

 * Type: `function`
 * Optional
 * Default: `undefined`
 * Since: 4.7.0

 This option work at the record level.
-The cast option is adapted for field level transformations.
+It complement the `cast` option which is adapted to field level transformations.
 Also, the [stream-transform](/transform/) package provides more advanced control on the record and the stream of records such asynchronous execution and concurrently control.

 ## Use cases